GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 	account's email address or username, or the group name.
 Multiple `reviewer` occurrences are allowed.

+filter.\<filter\>.cc
+:	An account or a group name.
+Must be an exact match (case sensitive) with the
+	account's email address or username, or the group name.
+Multiple `cc` occurrences are allowed.

 ##Multiple filter matches

 The plugin supports multiple filter matches.
+If a reviewer, according to filter matches, should be added as both `reviewer` and `cc`, `reviewer` takes precedence.

 ###Example